 Just be sure to say thanks when you do get a review.
 Could you image what it would be like if you didn’t show appreciation to someone who gave you positive feedback in the real world?

 Engage with negative reviews too!
 Many people read negative reviews and a response from your business (which many platforms allow and display) will help.
 In most instances, ratings and reviews can be updated by the poster.
 Great companies turn one star ratings into five.

-Finally… don’t forget that people can also be reviewed… and most of us appreciate appreciation.
+Finally, don’t forget that people can also be reviewed and most of us appreciate appreciation.
 I love LinkedIn for personal professional reviews.
-You can review a person on LinkedIn a recommendation or ‘rate’ them with an endorsement.
+You can review a person, a recommendation or ‘rate’ them with an endorsement on LinkedIn.
 This helps to build their personal brand and shows them you value them.

 As always, thanks for spending some time with me today.
 Have a successful week!